rspamd/rspamd.com/_posts/2019-05-16-rspamd-performance.md

 ## Hardware

 Now some words about hardware being used.

-Previously, we have set the same setup on a small instance of [AX-60](https://www.hetzner.com/dedicated-rootserver/ax60-ssd) and it was loaded for around 80%.
+Previously we have set the same setup on a small instance of [AX-60](https://www.hetzner.com/dedicated-rootserver/ax60-ssd) and it was loaded for around 80%.
 We have decided to move to a more powerful server to have some margin for processing more emails and doing some experiments.

-Hence we now have an [AX-160](https://www.hetzner.com/dedicated-rootserver/ax160-ssd) AMD server rented in [Hetzner](https://www.hetzner.com/).
+Hence, we now have an [AX-160](https://www.hetzner.com/dedicated-rootserver/ax160-ssd) AMD server rented in [Hetzner](https://www.hetzner.com/).
 This is quite a powerful machine and the current load pictures look like this one:

 <pre>
 <div class="term">